shelbybachman/flywheel/README.md

 ### Scripts

-- `get-session-data.R`: this script creates a dataframe with information about each session in a project
+- `get-session-data.R`: creates a dataframe with information about each session in a project